kona314/transit-fedilerts/README.md

 }
 ```
 This will keep all CT-operated service in `commtrans` and also push anything on an ST route to `soundtransit`.
 We could also add feeds for King County Metro and Pierce Transit (the other operators of ST Express buses) and push those to `soundtransit` based on similar criteria, optionally with additional services for each of them.

+## Non-GTFS-realtime Alert Feeds
+The goal of this project is primarily to support GTFS-realtime Service Alerts, but some non-standard formats are supported.
+Some implementation details and contribution guidelines:
+- Each individual plugin exists as a subfolder in `./plugins` with the plugin ID as the folder name
+- The plugin ID must be defined as literals in `services.schema.json` and `./models/config.ts`
+- The subfolder should include an `index.ts` file with the parse method as the default export

 # Roadmap